lipemat/wp-unit/README.md

 Original may be cloned from here: **git://develop.git.wordpress.org/tests/phpunit**

 ## Usage
-Install via composer either in you project or in a global location to be used among all projects.
+Install using composer either in you project or in a global location to be used among all projects.

 ```bash
 composer require --dev lipemat/wp-unit